ogghst/grownode/docs/reference.md

 ### Node statuses

 The Node initialization process implies, depending on the configuration, the start of several services like WiFi provisioning, MQTT server connection, that requires time.
-In order to give the user the possibility to perform operations while the init process continues (like showing a message on the display or handle issues) it is possible to retrieve the Node status and wait until it is in the correct one to proceed.
+In order to give the user the possibility to perform operations while the init process continues (like showing a message on the display or handle issues) it is possible to use a loop to retrieve the Node status and wait until init ends, and then proceed.

 A node has a status represented by the `gn_node_status_t` enum.

-Default, initial status is `GN_NODE_STATUS_NOT_INITIALIZED`.
+The default initial status is `GN_NODE_STATUS_NOT_INITIALIZED`.
 During initialization process, it goes into `GN_NODE_STATUS_INITIALIZING`.
-If some errors occurs, a specific status is representing it (see [API](../html/index.html)).
+If some errors occur, a specific status is associated (see [API](../html/index.html)).
 If everything goes well, the status is moved to `GN_NODE_STATUS_READY_TO_START`.
 This gives the user the OK to exit from the wait loop and proceed with starting the node operations.

 After a successful call of `gn_node_start()` the node goes into `GN_NODE_STATUS_STARTED`.
 A good `main()` infinite loop could check if the status of the node changes and react accordingly.
-Note: you won't find in the code as per today :)
+Note: you won't find it in the code as per today :)

 ### Code Sample: Node creation and startup